Naser-mostafa/Naser-mostafa/README.md

 - 👋 Hi, I’m @Naser-mostafa
 - 👀 I’m interested in backend With C#
-- 🌱 I’m currently learning Apis & asp.Net core
+- 🌱 I’m currently learning react
 - 📫 How to reach me WhatsApp
-- ⚡ Fun fact: I didn't know how to open a computer